realRex/Tiny-Shakesphere-Project/README.md

  ## Features
 1. **Bigram Language Model:** It has been trained to predict next character in a sequence of characters.
 2. **Google Colab Integration:** Link to interactive notebook has also been provided to access all the hands-on experimentation that was carried out while writing this code.
-3. **Refactored Code:** Finally upon understanding the working through google collab, a cleaner and easier to understand implementation has also been provided within the repository.
+3. **Refactored Code:** Finally upon understanding the working through google colab, a cleaner and easier to understand implementation has also been provided within the repository.

 ## Structure
 1. "tiny-shakespeare.txt" contains the dataset